THOMASELOVE/431-classes-2024/projectA/projectA_teams.md

 # Project A Teams

-We have 42 projects, and have accepted 28 plans, leaving 14 to go.
+We have 42 projects, and have accepted 28 plans, leaving 14 currently under review.

 Submitting Author <br /> *Partner (if any)* | Plan <br /> Accepted? | Project Title :-----------------: | :-----------: | :----------------------------------------------------------------------